fpgaemu/fpgaemu/docs/Infrastructure.rst

 Once this core has been generated, generate an example design for this IP as well.
 Now that the example designs have been generated for both the MIG and the PCIE IPs, we are ready to move onto the next section.

-.. _BASIC PCIe MIG Block Diagramn:
+.. _BASIC PCIe MIG Block Diagram:

 Creating the Block Diagram
 --------------------------